The noise barrier and the large signal bias of the Lasso and other convex estimators: Extension to penalties different from the norm

-In this section, we consider penalty functions different than the $\ell_1$ norm.
-We will see that the lower bounds induced by the noise barrier and the large scale bias are also insightful for these penalty functions and that most of our results on the Lasso can be extended.
+In this section, we consider penalty functions different from the $\ell_1$ norm.
+We will see that the lower bounds induced by the noise barrier and the large signal bias are also insightful for these penalty functions and that several of our results on the Lasso can be extended.